Valentine’s Day in college can be stressful. There’s a lot of hype and expectations that can be really hard to meet.

 4. Essential oil diffuser

-An essential oil diffuser can do more than just make her space smell nice, but it can also be calming and relaxing.
+There’s a reason diffusers are always popular gifts.
+An essential oil diffuser can do more than just make her space more fragrant; it can be calming and relaxing.
 It’s great for long days of studying or romantic nights in with each other.

 Valentine’s Day gifts for him